uccser/cs-field-guide/text/en/chapters/data-representation.md

 The term "denary" seems to be used mainly in the UK; in the US, Australia and NZ the term "decimal" is more common.
 {panel end}

 The interactive below illustrates how this binary number system represents numbers.
 Have a play around with it to see what patterns you can see.
-The decimal (base 10) representation for the binary number currently shown is given by the interactive on the far right.

 {button link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/DR/DR-base-conversion/public_html/index.html?base=2&columns=7&lines=A,B,C&offset=0" text="Click for interactive: Base Calculator"}